JAlcocerT/JAlcocerT/content/blog/dev-all-as-a-code.md

 {{< youtube "I46bPuSdrqk" >}}

-And you should probably place your codes into a [repo like this one](https://github.com/JAlcocerT/DataInMotion) if you go that route.
+And you should probably place your codes into a [repo like DataInMotion](https://github.com/JAlcocerT/DataInMotion) if you go that route.

+{{< youtube "I46bPuSdrqk" >}}